Fowler Named USA Throws Coach for Pan-American Sports Festival

 In her first season at Michigan in 2012, she guided sisters Erin and Emily Pendleton to a 1-2 finish, respectively, in the discus at the Big Ten Outdoor Championships.
 Emily Pendleton then went on to win the NCAA East Region discus title and garner All-America second team honors at the NCAA Outdoor Championships.

-Most recently, Fowler helped Erin Pendleton advance to the NCAA Outdoor Championships for the third time in her career, where she earned All-America honorable mentions recognition for her performance.
+During the 2013 season, Fowler helped Erin Pendleton advance to the NCAA Outdoor Championships for the third time in her career, where she earned All-America honorable mentions recognition for her performance.

 During her tenure at Alabama, Fowler guided nearly 30 student-athletes to All-America status and produced one national champion, one NCAA Top 8 Award winner, more than 40 All-SEC selections and more than 100 SEC Academic Honor Roll members.